ag-grid/ag-grid/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

 Please, do not open issues for the general support questions as we want to keep GitHub issues for bug reports and feature requests.
-You've got much better chances of getting your question answered on [StackOverflow](https://stackoverflow.com/questions/tagged/angular) where the questions should be tagged with tag `ag-grig-ng2`, or on our [Forum](https://ag-grid.com/forum)
+You've got much better chances of getting your question answered on [StackOverflow](https://stackoverflow.com/questions/tagged/ag-grid) where the questions should be tagged with tag `ag-grig`, or on our [Forum](https://ag-grid.com/forum)

-If you're using the Free version of ag-Grid (ag-grid-enterprise), then the [Members Forum](https://ag-grid.com/forum) is the best place to ask - you'll get a much quicker response there.
+If you're using the Free version of ag-Grid (ag-grid-enterprise), then the [Members Forum](https://ag-grid.com/forum/forumdisplay.php?fid=5) is the best place to ask - you'll get a much quicker response there.
+Please contact accounts@ag-grid.com for access.

 To save your and our time we will be systematically closing all the issues that are requests for general support (for ag-Grid Free) and redirecting people to StackOverflow.